Claim: A slowed-down recording of crickets chirping sounds like a human chorus.

 And when I heard them, I was so ashamed of myself, I was so humbled, because I had not given them enough respect.
 Jim Wilson recorded crickets in his back yard, and he brought it into the studio and went ahead and lowered the pitch and lowered the pitch and lowered the pitch.
 And they sound exactly like a well-trained church choir to me.
 And not only that, but it sounded to me like they were singing in the eight-tone scale.
 And so what — they started low, and then there was something like I would call, in musical terms, an interlude; and then another chorus part; and then an interval and another chorus.
 They kept going higher and higher.

 They were saying cricket words.
 I kept thinking, 'Oh, I almost can understand them.
 It's a nice, mellow tone.
 And they never went off pitch until one of the interludes, where they went real crazy and they got back on again to where they were.
 And I know that people do not know that they're listening to crickets unless they're told that that's what that is.

 Various listeners have therefore been exposed to different versions of this piece, some of which feature the additional human vocal overdubbing.
 (The most commonly circulated versions seem to be ones which do not include Bonnie Jo Hunt's added vocals, though.)

-Nonetheless, even though the original recording may have featured nothing other than the sounds of crickets chirping, exactly what was done to those sounds to create the finished piece remains a subject of contention.
+Nonetheless, even if the original recording featured nothing other than the sounds of crickets chirping, exactly what was done to those sounds to create the finished piece remains a subject of contention.
 Critics contend that Wilson didn't simply slow down a continuous recording of crickets chirping; they interpret his statement that he "slowed down this recording to various levels" and Bonnie Joe Hunt's reference to Wilson's "lowering the pitch" several times to mean that he used multiple recordings of crickets, each slowed down by a different amount to produce a specific pitch, and layered them to create a melodic effect sounding like a "well-trained church choir."